kwai/blaze/README.md

 This section describes how to submit and configure a Spark Job with Auron support.

-1. move auron jar package to spark client classpath (normally `spark-xx.xx.xx/jars/`).
+1. Move the Auron JAR to the Spark client classpath (normally spark-xx.xx.xx/jars/).

 2. Add the following configs to spark configuration in `spark-xx.xx.xx/conf/spark-default.conf`: